 * For details about rolling deadlines, visit our admission deadlines page.

-Students must demonstrate acceptable proficiency in at least three of the following six mathematics content areas: algebra, analysis, computer mathematics, foundations of mathematics, geometry and topology, and probability and statistics.
+Students must demonstrate acceptable proficiency in at least three of the following six mathematics content areas: algebra, analysis, discrete mathematics, foundations of mathematics, geometry and topology, and probability and statistics.
 Students may sit for the examination in mathematics content during the regular certification examination times.
 Alternatively, they may register for advanced content courses and, with permission of the program, sit for the content area certification examination upon completion of the course.
 Incoming doctoral candidates should register for Professional Seminar in Mathematics during the first year of doctoral studies.

 Doctoral students whose dissertations require statistical analysis should include appropriate statistics courses in their programs.
 These points can be included either in the mathematics/mathematics education requirement or can be taken as research electives.